 An estate plan with a will that specifies to whom or where you want your assets to go can be very beneficial.
 Without it, your assets could be tied up for months, leaving your spouse or other heirs with no access to your assets.
 If you want certain assets to go to friends or organizations, these wishes may not be known if you haven’t specified it in a will.

-It’s also prudent to create powers of attorney for both healthcare and propertyboth financial and medical powers of attorney.
-A financial property power of attorney gives your designee the ability to make financial decisions should you become incapacitated.
+It’s also prudent to create powers of attorney for both healthcare and property.
+A property power of attorney gives your designee the ability to make financial decisions should you become incapacitated.
 They can pay your bills, for example, if you are in the hospital.
-A medical healthcare power of attorney gives your designee the ability to make healthcare medical decisions for you.
+A healthcare power of attorney gives your designee the ability to make medical decisions for you.

 Have questions about a financial plan or these do’s and don’ts?
 At Prism Planning Partners, we are CERTIFIED FINANCIAL PLANNERS ™️ committed to facilitating important questions so that we can help you explore all of your opportunities.
 We offer a broad array of financial planning and consulting services for our clients-including estate planning.